PGA Village of Port St Lucie: Championship Holes, Learning Academy & Golf Museum

 The PGA Village in Port St. Lucie is comprised of the PGA Golf Club, with 54 championship holes by legendary course architects Tom Fazio and Pete Dye; the 35-acre PGA Center for Golf Learning and Performance golf instruction, technology, fitness and practice park; and the PGA Museum of Golf, home to golf’s four major Championship trophies.

 Owned and operated by The PGA of America, PGA Village is a public-access golf resort, located in a magnificent setting to experience the game.
 While offering both affordable public play and unique club membership opportunities, the facility also serves as the home course for members of The PGA of America.

 For families and beginners, there is also a six-hole Short Course at PGA Golf Club, with distances ranging from 30-60 yards per hole, and a Discover Golf Course at the PGA Center for Golf Learning and Performance, where you can roll off I-95 and play for a nominal fee.

-PGA Golf Club offers three Championship layouts – the Wanamaker, Ryder and Dye Courses.
+The PGA Village in Port St. Lucie offers three Championship layouts – the Wanamaker, Ryder and Dye Courses.
 The courses were renovated by their designers in recent years, with beautiful new Tif-Eagle greens and Tif Grand Tees installed on the Wanamaker in 2011.